dotnetthailand/dotnetthailand.github.io/content/web-frameworks/orchard-core-cms/create-a-custom-orchard-core-cms-module.md

 ---
-title: Create a custom module
+title: Create a custom OrchardCore CMS module
 showMetadata: true
 editable: true
 showToc: true
 order: 1
 ---

-# How to create a new custom module in OrchardCore
+# How to create a new custom module in OrchardCore CMS

 # Introduction